majacQ/rails/guides/source/getting_started.md

 welcome controller's index action.
 This was created earlier when you ran the controller generator (`bin/rails generate controller Welcome index`).

-Launch the web server again if you stopped it to generate the controller (`bin/rails server`) and navigate to <http://localhost:3000> in your browser.
+Launch the web server again if you stopped it to generate the controller (`rails server`) and navigate to <http://localhost:3000> in your browser.
 You'll see the "Hello, Rails!" message you put into `app/views/welcome/index.html.erb`, indicating that this new route is indeed going to `WelcomeController`'s `index`